mehall123/Continuing-Professional-Development-App/README.md

 # Continuing-Professional-Development-App
-An app to manage the continuing development of medical scientists
+An Android :iphone: application to manage the continuing development of medical scientists
+# Built With
+Android Studio
+# Coded In
+Java
+# Database Used
+Cloud Firestore
+# Contributers
+Micheal O Sullivan
+<br>Jacek Prazak
+<br>Mazen Alsuwaidan